tiagolr/tilr_jsfx/README.md

 ## TIME-1

-TIME-1 is a playback/time and pitch editor with an envelope similar to plugins like GrossBeat and TimeShaper.
+TIME-1 is a playback/time and pitch editor similar to plugins like GrossBeat and TimeShaper.

 ![](doc/time1.png)